dimitar-yotsov/Spring_MVC_Frontend/README.md

-# Getting Started with Create React App
+# Spring_MVC Frontend with ReactJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend application of the Spring_MVC fullstack application.

+## Technologies

+ReactJS
+Ant Design
+CSS

 ## Available Scripts